DiLER-Digitell/dm_workshop_setup/workshop/setup.md

 ## Required software

-- A command-line shell: Bash
+- a command-line shell: Bash
 - Git and Git-Annex
 - a GitHub Account
-- A GIN-Account
+- a GIN-Account
 - DataLad

 additionally, you'll generally should have:
 - An IDE or text editor: e.g. VSCode (recommended)
-- A modern browser (Install Firefox or Chrome; Safari will also work.)
+- a modern browser (Install Firefox or Chrome; Safari will also work.)

-Mac and Linux distributions automatically provide a command line shell, simply search for `terminal` and you should be good to go.
+- Docker (a containerization software that enables you to run automated workflows; required for one of our demos) Mac and Linux distributions automatically provide a command line shell, simply search for `terminal` and you should be good to go.
 Windows users will have to complete a few additional steps, see the OS-specific installation instructions down below.

 ## General things